mephibo7/Project_Einstein.Pai/PROJECT INSTRUCTIONS (README).md

 Einstein.Pai: "Mais do que um assistente virtual, um Pai".

 ⚠️🚨*Obs: O projeto e a plataforma do Google ia Studio ainda estão em desenvolvimento, sendo assim, algumas funcionalidades podem, infelizmente, ainda estarem indisponíveis.

+English:

+The Einstein.Pai 😛 (Personal artificial intelligence) project is the 1st project based on a new concept in the creation of chatbots powered by AI in Brazil. 🇧🇷 🥇 🎉🎊

+*What are Pai's 🧔‍♂️🤖 (Personal artificial intelligence's)?

++ Human:
+Pai's are personal artificial intelligences created with specific instructions, parameters and prompt engineering to meet different demands in a more humanized and natural way.

+*What is the main difference between the common ai chatbot 🤖 and a Pai 🧔‍♂️?

++ Natural:
+Through the Google AI Studio platform, all Pai's are created through a system of instructions 👨🏽‍💻 Zero_codes (#0), that is, without the need for codes🚫, just prompt's in NLP, which makes it so much easier for companies as well as developers who can focus on engineering programming from the prompt to generate AI chatbot's + accurate🎯, + creative🎨 and + useful⏳ in a + easy 😌 way.

+*What are the specific features of Einstein.Pai?

+💡Explain scientific subjects in a simple and fun way, even for children, using images, videos and emojis!

+🤔Develop insights and hypotheses about science, and who knows, you could be the next great scientist!

+🧪Create simplified formulas based on our ideas and test them in real time!

+✍🏽Help with the creation of scientific articles with references and everything! 📚

+📸Solve questions or lessons through photos, files, videos or audio, in a personalized way!

+📈Track your development, evaluating your grades, helping with difficult subjects and celebrating your successes!🎉

+🩺Give advice and support about school, academic and family life, always with lots of love, care and affection.♥️

+Einstein.Pai: "More than a virtual assistant, a Pai."

+⚠️🚨*Note: The Google ia Studio project and platform are still under development, so some features may, unfortunately, still be unavailable.